 EpiShuttle helps protect health care professional from the corona virus

-The EpiShuttle is a single patient isolation unit and transport system, in use worldwide.
-NHS has EpiShuttles available, to protect both health care professionals and patients.
+The EpiShuttle is a single patient isolation unit and transport unit in use worldwide protecting patients and healthcare professionals!

 280 EpiShuttles are now in use on all continents, transporting Covid-19 patients.

 “The healthcare professionals’ safety must be a top priority.
-In a healthcare system strained beyond its capacity, the EpiShuttle keeps the patient absolutely isolated, providing safer transport, for patients”Ellen, EpiGuard CEO
+In a healthcare system strained beyond its capacity, the EpiShuttle keeps the patient absolutely isolated, providing safer transport, for both patients and healthcare professionals.”Ellen, EpiGuard CEO

-The airliner FAI is amongst the most frequent flyers of the Epishuttle, with almost 100 missions, bringing covid-19 patients to hospitals.
-Volker Lemke, who heads up FAI´s Air Ambulance Division says:
+The airliner FAI is amongst the most frequent flyers of the Epishuttle, with almost 200 missions, transporting COVID-19 patients to hospitals.
+Volker Lemke head of FAI´s Air Ambulance Division recently stated:

-German DRF Luftrettung, one of the largest air rescue organizations in Europe, are transporting patients from coronavirus hotspots to hospitals with available capacity.
+German DRF Luftrettung, one of the largest air rescue organisations in Europe, is transporting patients from coronavirus hotspots to hospitals with available capacity.
 Dr Gerhild Gruner, Head of Critical Care in DRF Luftrettung in an interview with Sky News stated:

 “It is a national problem for us here, as well as in France.
 There are hotspots spread across the country.
 Some hospitals have beds available in ICUs, and others are already full.”

-The EpiShuttle protects the surroundings, including professionals, from a contagious patient and it is also used the other way around – to protect a vulnerable patient from the contaminated environment.
+The EpiShuttle protects the surroundings from a contagious patient and it is also used the other way around – to protect a vulnerable patient from the contaminated environment.
 This way, contagious patients situated in isolation wards can be safely transported to other parts of the hospital for treatment or tests, without the risk of infecting staff or other patients.

 When using the EpiShuttle, there is no need to disinfect hallways, elevators or other areas through which the patient has been transported.
 This applies both to highly infectious diseases and patients with other infections, such as measles, tuberculosis, or multi-resistant bacteria.